 Perennial, zones 3-8. $4.50 each

 Clusters of bright orange flowers adorn this plant from late June through July.
 Usually growing 18"-24" high, Butterfly Weed attracts numerous butterfly species for nectaring and it is sometimes utilized as a host plant for Monarch butterflies.
 Known also as Pleurisy Root, Butterfly Weed must be planted in a soil that provides excellent drainage, especially in winter.
 A US native.
 Deer resistant.

 Perennial, zones 3-8. $6.00 each Sorry, Sold Out for 2014.

 A native to much of the eastern USA, Common Milkweed generally grows to about 48" high and blooms late June through July.
 Our plants are small this year but they should reach mature size next summer.
 Common Milkweed is utilized as a nectar source by hummingbirds and also by many butterfly species.
 Also used as a host plant by Monarch butterflies.
 Shipped in 3" pots.
 Deer resistant.

-Should be ready for shipping around late June.
+Should be ready for shipping between mid and late June.
 Please check back then.

 Perennial, zones 3-9. $4.50 each

 Growing 30"-40" high, Showy Milkweed is native to the western half of the U.S. It produces purple-pink flowers and blooms June thru July.
 Showy Milkweed is great for the pollinator garden, attracting butterflies, hummingbirds, honey bees, and other beneficial insects.
 It is also a host for Monarch larvae (caterpillars).